Rolf Åke Michael Nyqvist, born on

 an Guldbagge Award for Best Actor in a Supporting Role.

-In the past three years he has appeared in two
+In the past three years he has appeared in three

 out the Guldbagge Awards